minprog/programmeren-1/problems/runoff/index.md

 The process repeats: if no candidate has a majority of the votes, the last place candidate is eliminated, and anyone who voted for them will instead vote for their next preference (who hasn’t themselves already been eliminated).
 Once a candidate has a majority, that candidate is declared the winner.

 Sounds a bit more complicated than a plurality vote, doesn’t it?
 But it arguably has the benefit of being an election system where the winner of the election more accurately represents the preferences of the voters.
-In a file called runoff.c in a folder called runoff, create a program to simulate a runoff election.
+In a file called `runoff.c`, create a program to simulate a runoff election.

 ### Demo